davenportlab/eqtl_interactions/README.md

 `Rscript eQTL_lmm.R eqtl_files.rda 1 10 25 results_eqtl.rds`

-The `eQTL_interaction_lmm.R` script requires 5 arguments: the .rda file to load (containing all the objects), the first and last gene-SNP pair to run in the analysis, the environmental factor to test for an interaction and the output file name. µ
+The `eQTL_interaction_lmm.R` script requires 5 arguments: the .rda file to load (containing all the objects), the first and last gene-SNP pair to run in the analysis, the environmental factor to test for an interaction and the output file name.
+The number of principal components of gene expression or genotyping are fixed in the script but this can be modified.

 For example to run the first 10 gene-SNP pairs to test for an interaction with IFN

 `Rscript eQTL_interaction_lmm.R eqtl_files.rda 1 10 IFN results_interaction_IFN.rds`

+# Linear model example

+The `eQTL_lm.R` and `eQTL_interaction_lmm.R` scripts require the same arguments as the linear mixed model scripts above but information about which samples belong to which individuals is not required.

+For example, to run the first 10 gene-SNP pairs with 25 principal components of gene expression

+`Rscript eQTL_lm.R eqtl_files.rda 1 10 25 results_eqtl.rds`

+For example to run the first 10 gene-SNP pairs to test for an interaction with IFN

+`Rscript eQTL_interaction_lm.R eqtl_files.rda 1 10 IFN results_interaction_IFN.rds`